 Finding a wedding or professional display team

-As with our consumer fireworks guide, we would first draw your attention to UKFR Sponsors.
-These are companies who pay to advertise on UKFR and we have known many of them for over two decades!
-Their advertising is critical in generating revenue to cover our large hosting and operational costs so that we can offer access to UKFR to you for free.
+As with my consumer fireworks guide, I would first draw your attention to UKFR Sponsors.
+These are companies who pay to advertise on UKFR and I have known many of them for over two decades!

-Please note that we do not work on commission.
-If you choose a UKFR Sponsor to fire your wedding or professional show we receive £0 so all of your money goes into your show!
-This is how we have always operated, but would of course appreciate you mentioning if you saw them here, as this encourages them to continue advertising!
+Please note that I do not work on commission.
+This is important!
+If you choose a UKFR Sponsor to fire your wedding or professional show, I receive £0 so all of your money goes into your show!
+This is how I have always operated, but would of course appreciate you mentioning if you saw them here, as this encourages them to continue advertising!

 You can find banners and links to UKFR Sponsors in the following places: